dflemstr/cargo-feature-aspect/README.md

 ## Details

-An aspect feature is a feature that should generally exist for all crates in a workspace that depend on some shared crate.
+A feature aspect is a feature that should generally exist for all crates in a workspace that depend on some shared crate.
 This shared crate's feature will be propagated to all of its dependees.